themchn/Countries/README.md

 READ THE PRIVATE REPO RULES BEFORE THE ISSUE

-You write to us via issue here in this repo to get into our new repo.

-# THE FOLLOWING RULES FOR THE NEW PRIVATE MUST BE OBSERVED:
+# THE FOLLOWING RULES FOR THE NEW PRIVATE REPO MUST BE OBSERVED:

 1. ONLY CREATE A FORK IF YOU WANT TO WORK WITH ME
 2. A FORK MAY ONLY BE CREATED, IF THEN THERE ALSO COMES A PULL REQUEST